PellaPella/PTD-Cheatsheet/README.md

 - Make sure priv key is formatted correctly in file and has chmod 600 perms

 - Public key can show username though

+# SSH user priv download
+to download a file from kali IF you have SSH access to the machine

+scp -i /mnt/user_sshkey user@192.168.2.105:/folder_name/passwordsDB.kdbx .
+scp -i sshKey groundfloor@192.168.2.105:/keepass/passwordsDB.kdbx .

 ```

 ### Login Pages